 - separate entrances.

-- Townhouses are referred to as single family dwelling unit.
-This is the same definition as that of a single family home.
-The main physical difference between a townhouse and duplex is that a townhouse typically shares one or more common walls with another single family dwelling unit.
+- Townhouses can be referred to as single-family dwelling units.
+This is the same definition as that of a single-family home.
+The main physical difference between a townhouse and a duplex is that a townhouse typically shares one or more common walls with another single-family dwelling unit.
 The residents of a townhouse, need not all be related, but typically they are.
-Duplex apartments share either a common wall and/or common wall and floor/ceiling.
+Duplex apartments share either a common wall and/or a common wall and floor/ceiling.
 Typically, in a duplex, both dwelling units consist of unrelated families.

 - Apartments are usually buildings with multiple families living in the same building.
-Generally, more than two units per building is considered an apartment (multi-unit) building.
+Generally, more than two units per building are considered an apartment (multi-unit) building.

-- Private Entrances – Access your home directly from private entrance
+- Private Entrances Access your home directly from a private entrance

 - Establish how common areas like the driveway and yard are to be used by residents of both units so you don’t get into each other’s space.